plgd-dev/doc/content/en/quickstart/device-to-device.md

     ./ocfclient
     ```

 The OCF Client is now running on your PC.
-It's a console application that allows you to communicate with the device on your local network, without the plgd cloud.
-Code is available [here](https://github.com/plgd-dev/sdk/tree/v2/cmd/ocfclient).
+It's a console application that allows you to communicate with the device on your local network, without the plgd hub.
+Code is available [here](https://github.com/plgd-dev/device/tree/main/cmd/ocfclient).

 ## How to use OCF Client example